syl20bnr/spacemacs-elpa-mirror/melpa/wand-readme.txt

 * Common Lisp Extensions, bundled with all recent versions of Emacs.

-* A modern list library for Emacs Lisp: magnars's excellent Dash[4] -- to promote better ways to write Emacs Lisp.
+* A modern list library for Emacs Lisp: @magnars's excellent Dash[4] -- to promote better ways to write Emacs Lisp.

+* The long lost Emacs string manipulation library: s.el[5] -- also by
+  @magnars.

 Installation: